 Prince William's Chocolate Biscuit Cake (McGrady) - ButterYum

-I had been waiting for an opportunity to make the Chocolate Biscuit Cake by Darren McGrady (chef to Queen Elizabeth) since I first heard about it around the time of William and Katherine's wedding.
+I had been waiting for an opportunity to make The Royal Touch Chocolate Biscuit Cake by Darren McGrady (chef to Queen Elizabeth) since I first heard about it around the time of William and Katherine's wedding.
 Father's Day was just such an opportunity - my husband loves all things chocolate, and we had all the kids home for dinner so I knew I wouldn't have a lot of leftover cake through the week.

 Most of you probably know by now that this is cake Prince William requested as his Groom's Cake.
 It's apparently a favorite of Queen Elizabeth's as well - Grady reports she ordered it every time Prince William would join her for tea.
 Although this is a no-bake cake, you'll need to prepare it at least 4 or 5 hours ahead of time.
 It stores nicely in the refrigerator for several days once made (sits well covered at room temperature for several days too).
 Chef McGrady suggests serving it chilled, but my family enjoyed it best at room temperature.
 Either way, it's incredibly rich so serve very thin slices with plenty of coffee, tea, or milk.

 Coincidentally, I just heard today is Prince William's birthday.